 If you feel you may not be able to keep up with minimum payments and need help managing your existing debt, consider working with a certified credit counselor.
 Nonprofit counselors can offer you advice and even create a debt management plan, if necessary, to help you repay your debts in a manageable way.

 Whether or not you've missed any payments, staying on top of your credit reports and scores is always a good idea.
 You can also take action if you find any inaccurate information or want to limit your exposure.
 Experian has several free options that you can access from home:

 - You can get a free copy of your Experian credit report to check what appears in your credit file.
 If you see any inaccuracies, first contact your creditors for more information.
 Inaccurate information could also be a sign of identity fraud.
 You should check your credit reports with all three credit bureaus (Experian, TransUnion and Equifax).
-You can get a free copy of your credit report from each bureau once every 12 months at AnnualCreditReport.com.
+You can currently get a free copy of your credit report every week from each bureau at AnnualCreditReport.com until April 20, 2022.

 - If you want to dispute any information in your Experian credit report, you can do so online at Experian's Dispute Center.
 Remember that disputes need to be made with each credit bureau where the inaccurate information appears.